Bathrooms / By Robyn Roberts / April 27, 2016

 The plans were ambitious but clear: demolish the kitchen wall to unite the kitchen, dining, and living rooms, re-build cabinetry and replace all finishes, gut the bathroom, clear out popcorn ceilings, and redo the floors.
 The demolition would leave a support column in place and center entertaining and seating around a new island, all in an entirely upgraded space.

 Tired parquet flooring came up and warm wood planks went down in their place.
-The original kitchen cabinets appeared to have been painted many times over — when Laura and Matthew adopted them they were thick with black paint.
-The couple had put in long hours at Ikea to design new cabinets, and Santiago’s team did the heavy lifting to install double lines of cabinetry in dove gray with brushed brass pulls.
+The original kitchen cabinets appeared to have been painted many times over—when Laura and Matthew adopted them they were thick with black paint.
+The couple had put in long hours at Ikea to design new cabinets, and their contractor’s team did the heavy lifting to install double lines of cabinetry in dove gray with brushed brass pulls.
 A large island now separates the kitchen from the living room, while offering bar seating, plenty of table space for entertaining, and hidden storage underneath.
 Mismatched counters were replaced with striking butcher block, and the sink was swapped for a deep stainless version with a tall, elegant faucet.
 Laura and Matthew chose an ivory honeycomb backsplash with gray grout and upgraded appliances to sleek stainless steel.

-Ohhh look!
+Ohhh, look!
 There’s that iconic Clinton Hill Co-op kitchen window…!

 The bathroom had also presumably seen kinder days.
 The floor consisted of gray tiles accented with smaller black and white pieces arranged in an art deco pattern, providing plenty of creative inspiration to work with while maintaining a familiar color theme throughout the home.

-Santiago’s work in the bedroom was more cosmetic but equally transformative.
+The contractor’s work in the bedroom was more cosmetic but equally transformative.
 The building’s corner beams and beautiful windows are the focal point now that the popcorn ceilings and parquet floors are gone!

 Kitchen selects >> floors: Home Decorators / cabinets: IKEA Sektion / hardware: Liberty Hardware / counters: IKEA Karlby / sink: IKEA Bredskar / faucet: IKEA Bredskar / backsplash: Amazon / microwave: IKEA / oven range: Samsung / dishwasher: Bosch / lighting: Etsy Custom LongMade Co